Sw33t4sH0n3y/Pair-it-to-win-it/README.md

 ## Background

-I chose this game simply because, coming in with absolutely no experience in coding, I weighed my option and picked what i thought would be a simple exercise.
+I chose this game simply because, coming in with absolutely no experience in coding, I weighed my options and picked what I thought would be a simple exercise.
 ***Spoiler Alert***... it was hard as **F*!** There were moments when I literally wanted to hurl my iMac through the wall, moments of anxiety, which for me means itching fits!
 However, through the guidance of the awesome teachers and my peers